FuTure of Work

 Automation and AI will lift productivity and economic growth, but millions of people worldwide may need to switch occupations or upgrade skills

-A new report from the World Economic Forum finds that by 2022, much job growth will come from seven professional areas:
+A 2020 report from the World Economic Forum finds that by 2022, much job growth will come from seven professional areas:

 care economy e.g. physiotherapists, fitness trainers